Supreme Court to hear challenges to vaccine mandates in early January - NewsBreak

 The Occupational Safety and Health Administration (OSHA) issued a rule last month requiring companies with more than 100 employees to require their employees to either vaccinate against covid-19 or undergo regular testing and take other measures to combat the spread of the virus.

-The CMS rule requires virtually every healthcare worker in the country to be vaccinated.VP Kamala Harris tests negative after ‘close contact’ with COVID-positive staffer, says White House
+The CMS rule requires virtually every healthcare worker in the country to be vaccinated.Alton police identify body found in reservoir as missing man

 Each of the new regulations has prompted an array of challenges, which will be consolidated during oral arguments next month.